United Rugby Championship: Rainbow Cup

 The Pro14 Rainbow Cup was a one-off 'transitional' or 'Spring Season' tournament created to facilitate the integration of the four South African sides into the United Rugby Championship. ahead of the 2021–22 season.
-Heavily truncated from its already short format by coronovirus regulations, for the first time, an Italian team and a South African team reached the final of an official Celtic League/Pro Rugby competition, with Benetton Treviso beating Bulls for Italy's first-ever trophy at Pro Rugby level.
+Heavily truncated from its already short format by coronavirus regulations, for the first time, an Italian team and a South African team reached the final of an official Celtic League/Pro Rugby competition, with Benetton Treviso beating Bulls for Italy's first-ever trophy at Pro Rugby level.